 We and some of our third-party vendors receive and store personal information in connection with our human resources operations and other aspects of our business.
 Despite our implementation of reasonable security measures, our IT systems, like those of other companies, are vulnerable to damages from computer viruses, natural disasters, fire, power loss, telecommunications failures, personnel misconduct, human error, unauthorized access, physical or electronic security breaches, cyber-attacks (including malicious and destructive code, phishing attacks, ransomware, and denial of service attacks), and other similar disruptions.
 Such attacks or security breaches may be perpetrated by bad actors internally or externally (including computer hackers, persons involved with organized crime, or foreign state or foreign state-supported actors).
 Cybersecurity threat actors employ a wide variety of methods and techniques that are constantly evolving, increasingly sophisticated, and difficult to detect and successfully defend against.
 We have experienced such incidents in the past, and any future incidents could expose us to claims, litigation, regulatory or other governmental investigations, administrative fines and potential liability.
 Any system failure, accident or security breach could result in disruptions to our operations.
-A material network breach in the security of our IT systems could include the theft of our trade secrets, customer information, human resources information or other confidential data, including but not limited to personally identifiable information.
-Although past incidents have not had a material effect on our business operations or financial performance, to the extent that any disruptions or security breach results in a loss or damage to our data, or relationships with our customers and strategic partners, lead to claims against us from governments and private plaintiffs, and ultimately harm our business.
-We cannot guarantee that future cyberattacks, if successful, will not have a material effect
+A material network breach in the security of our IT systems could include the theft of our trade secrets, customer information, human resources information or other confidential performance, to the extent that any disruptions or security breach results in a loss or damage to our data, or an inappropriate disclosure of confidential, proprietary or customer information, it could cause significant damage to our reputation, affect our relationships with our customers and strategic partners, lead to claims against us from governments and private plaintiffs, and ultimately harm our business.
+We cannot guarantee that future cyberattacks, if successful, will not have a material effect on our business or fi